-Continued concerns about the uncertainty over whether the economy will be adversely affected by inflation, deflation or stagflation, and the systemic impact of unemployment, volatile energy costs, geopolitical issues and the availability and cost of credit have contributed to increased market volatility and weakened business and consumer confidence.
+Continued concerns about the uncertainty over whether the economy will be adversely affected by the COVID-19 pandemic, inflation, deflation or stagflation, recessionary concerns, rapidly rising interest rates and the systemic impact of unemployment, volatile energy costs, geopolitical issues and the availability and cost of credit have contributed to increased market volatility and weakened business and consumer confidence.
 This difficult operating environment could materially adversely affect the REIT's ability to generate revenues, thereby reducing its operating income and earnings.
 It could also have a material adverse effect on the ability of the REIT's tenants to maintain occupancy rates in the REIT's properties, which could harm the REIT's financial condition.
 If these economic conditions continue, the REIT's tenants may be unable to meet their rental payments and other obligations due to the REIT, which could have a material adverse effect on the REIT.

+The continued military conflict in Ukraine has resulted in higher oil prices, which has led to continued high vehicle fuel costs.
+Combined with higher interest rates and inflation, this may have an adverse effect on consumer demand.
 Furthermore, future trade tariff policies may have a negative impact on future retail automotive sales through, among other things, increases to new automobile prices.